PathoGenOmics-Lab/transcluster/README.md

 ### `MIN_PROP` and `MIN_SIZE`

-Threshold for cluster detections: the minimum proportion of target samples (from 0 to 1, inclusive) and the minimum number of samples within a cluster, respectively.
+Thresholds for cluster detections: the minimum proportion of target samples (from 0 to 1, inclusive) and the minimum number of samples within a cluster, respectively.

 ### `SPACE_REPLACEMENT`